mihirchronicles/mihirchronicles.github.io/content/bookshelf/algorithms-to-live-by.md

 ---
-title: Algorithms To Live By | The Computer Science Of Human Decisions by Brian Christian & Tom Griffiths
+title: Algorithms To Live By by Brian Christian & Tom Griffiths
 date: "2024-01-27"
 path: "/bookshelf/algorithms-to-live-by"
 ---

 ## I. Brief Summary

 A book about maximizing human cognition and decision-making using computer science algorithms.
 Cognitive load is expensive.
 The underlying directive of any good algorithm is to minimize the labor of thought.
 Brian Christian and Tom Griffiths explain these complex algorithms in simple words make it practical to use in your day-to-day life.

 ## II.
 Big Ideas

 - **Optimal Stopping**: You have to hire a secretary from a pool of fixed applicants.
 You have to interview the candidates one by one and make a hire/no-hire decision right after each interview.
 If you pass on someone, you cannot come back to them.
 If you hire someone, the process stops and they are your new secretary.
 How do you maximize your chances to find the best secretary in the group?
 This is the famous Secretary Problem.
     - 37% Rule: The optimal strategy involves interviewing and rejecting the first few candidates no matter how good they are just to set up the baseline first and then hiring the best you’ve seen so far after.
 This optimal point turns out to be about 37%.
 Reject 37% of the applicants, and then hire the next one better than anyone you’ve seen so far.
     - Optimal Stopping: It is analogous to a “look-then-leap” scenario.
 You stop looking too early, you don’t know if someone better isn’t going to come along.
 You stop too late, you might have passed on the best candidate already.
 Time is an important factor in decision-making.
 There is often a cost to taking too much time when making a decision.
 Consider whether the extra time spent searching all options to find the “best” really better than a slightly less optimal (but still good) decision found in much less time.